MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/move-across-domains.md

 Stopping the services helps ensure that users cannot make changes to work items or check in source code to the original deployment during or after the move process.

-1. On the TFS application-tier computer, open a Command Prompt window, and change directories to *Drive*:\\%programfiles%\\Microsoft Team Foundation Server 12.0\\Tools.
+1. On the TFS application-tier computer, open a Command Prompt window, and change directories to *Drive*:\\%programfiles%\\TFS 12.0\\Tools.

 2. Type the following [TFSServiceControl](../command-line/tfsservicecontrol-cmd.md) command: